Term limits in the United States: Term limits movement

-A movement in favor of term limits took hold in the early 1990s, and reached its apex in 1992 -- 1994, a period when seventeen states enacted term limits through state legislation or state constitutional amendments.
+A movement in favor of term limits took hold in the early 1990s, and reached its apex in 1992 to 1994, a period when seventeen states enacted term limits through state legislation or state constitutional amendments.

 Many of the laws enacted limited terms for both the state legislature and in the state's delegation to Congress.
 As they pertain to Congress, these laws were struck down as unconstitutional by U.S. Supreme Court in U.S. Term Limits, Inc. v.
 Thornton (1995), in which the court ruled, on a 5–4 vote, that state governments cannot limit the terms of members of the national government.

 Where rotation in the legislative branch has withstood court challenges, term limits continue to garner popular support.
 As of 2002, the advocacy group "U.S. Term Limits" found that in the seventeen states where state legislators served in rotation, public support for term limits ranged from 60 to 78 percent.

 Federal term limits

 Term limits at the federal level are restricted to the executive branch and some agencies.
-Judicial appointments at the federal level are made for life, and are not subject to election or to term limits.
+Judicial appointments at the federal level are made for life and are not subject to election or to term limits.
 The U.S. Congress remains (since the Thornton decision of 1995) without electoral limits.